smatt989/ActiveLearning/README.md

 ###1st parameter: number of runs (almost always want just 1 or will be extremely long)

-###2nd parameter: how bit each mini-batch should be
+###2nd parameter: how big each mini-batch should be

 ###3rd parameter: how many mini-batches in a run